top of page

 Imagine you are a customer who wants to completely remove a custom wish list from your Amazon profile.
 This wish list may contain various items you've added over time.

-• Dropping the Entire Wish List: Once you have removed all the items, you might decide to delete the wish list itself.
-A DROP query is then executed to permanently remove the entire wish list table from the database.
-Assuming this table is named CustomWishList, the SQL command would look like this:
+When you delete a custom wish list, a DROP query is executed to permanently remove the entire table from the database.
+Assuming the table is named CustomWishList, the SQL command would look like this:

 DROP TABLE CustomWishList;